oceanumeric/innoLab-Videos/ai-duckdb/slides.md

 ---

-# 180 Secons to AI and DuckDB
+# 180 Seconds+ to Build a Mini ChatGPT with DuckDB
 # Why you should care?

 Fei Wang (Michael) :heart: AI